 Nothing in this Article shall exempt owners from complying with applicable Federal, State or Village laws concerning handicapped accessibility.
-In providing for handicapped accessibility as may be required by such laws or desired by an owner, every effort shall be made to visually integrate such physical devices as may be necessary to accomplish accessibility with the architectural design of the historic landmark or building, structure or improvement in an historic district.
+In providing for handicapped accessibility as may be required by such laws or desired by an owner, every effort shall be made to visually integrate such physical devices as may be necessary to accomplish accessibility with the architectural design of the historic landmark or building, structure or improvement in a historic district.
 Emphasis shall be placed on providing readily removable physical accessibility provisions such as ramps or chair lifts, with no permanent damage to the historic fabric of the building.
 (Ord.
-1999-0-7, 3-15-99)
+1999-0-7, 3-15-99; amd.
+Ord.
+22-8, 2-7-2022)

-7-9-20: ENFORCEMENT AND PENALTIES FOR VIOLATION:
+7-9-19: ENFORCEMENT AND PENALTIES FOR VIOLATION:

 - A. It shall be unlawful for any person to alter, relocate, remove or demolish any historic landmark or to do construction work on, relocate, remove or demolish any building, structure or improvement within an historic district, or attempt to take any of these actions without complying with the provisions of this Article.
 Persons violating any provision of this Article other than mandatory advisory review shall also be subject to the institution of proceedings by the Village to prevent, restrain, abate or correct such violations of this Article, including restoration of the building or structure and its site to its appearance prior to the violation if such appearance is integral to the significance of the site or structure as determined by the Commission.
-Any action to enforce this Section shall be brought by the Village Attorney, his designee or by designated representatives of the Village Manager.
+Any action to enforce this Section shall be brought by the Village Attorney, the Village Attorney's designee or by designated representatives of the Village Manager.
 This civil remedy shall be in addition to and not in lieu of any criminal prosecution and penalty contained in this Section. - B. If construction, alteration, relocation, removal or demolition of an eligible or designated historic landmark or of any building, structure or improvement, located in a designated historic district occurs without a permit or without proper authorization as set forth in this Article, then the Village may seek to revoke the license of the company, individual, principal owner, or its or his/her successors' interest in performing such construction, alteration, relocation, removal or demolition for a period of one year. - C. If demolition of an historic landmark occurs without a permit, the person causing such demolition shall, upon conviction, be guilty of a misdemeanor offense punishable by incarceration in the County jail for a term not to exceed six (6) months. - D. Any person violating any provision of this Article shall, upon conviction, be punished by a fine not to exceed five hundred dollars (\$500.00).
 Each day during which any violation hereof is committed shall constitute a separate offense.
 (Ord.
-1999-0-7, 3-15-99)
+1999-0-7, 3-15-99; amd.
+Ord.
+22-8, 2-7-2022)

-7-9-21: JUDICIAL REVIEW OF FINAL DECISION:
+7-9-20: JUDICIAL REVIEW OF FINAL DECISION:

 Any final decisions rendered by the Village Board under this Article shall be subject to judicial review pursuant to the provisions of the Administrative Review Law, 735 Illinois Compiled Statutes 5/3-101 et seq., as amended, and rules adopted pursuant thereto.
 (Ord.
-1999-0-7, 3-15-99)
+1999-0-7, 3-15-99; amd.
+Ord.
+22-8, 2-7-2022)